-A long time ago, my wife and I got out of college and we started saving money.
+A long time ago, my wife and I got out of college, and we started saving money.
 Intuitively, I knew savings should go into the stock market, which is the best place for it.
 I read a book before I came into the investment business.
 The book is still topical today.
-It's called How To Buy Stocks by Louis Engel.
+It's called How to Buy Stocks by Louis Engel.
 And he made a case for investing in growth stocks, which made imminent sense to me.
 So immediately, the first thing I did was to adopt a growth stock philosophy.
 The first stock that I bought in 1968 was a manufacturer of handbags that traded on the New York stock exchange.
-The company was growing its earnings at a rate of maybe35% per year and I doubled my money in 90 days.
-So I was off to the races.
+The company was growing its earnings at a rate of maybe 35% per year and I doubled my money in 90 days.
+So, I was off to the races.

-Ever since, I've continued to work and research the relationship between earnings growth and stock prices and every study that I've ever done over my 40 year plus career shows that there is a very high correlation between the two.
-In the early years, I used to buy fast growing companies, but subsequent research led me to the direction of investing in 25 of the world's fastest growing companies, based on two studies that we've done (1985 - 2000 and 2010 – 2019), which demonstrates that those companies that produce the fastest rate of earnings growth generate the highest market returns.
+Ever since, I've continued to work and research the relationship between earnings growth and stock prices and every study that I've ever done over my 40+ year career shows that there is a very high correlation between the two.
+In the early years, I used to buy fast growing companies, but subsequent research led me to the direction of investing in 25 of the world's fastest growing companies, based on two studies that we've done (1985 - 2000 and 2010 – 2019) which demonstrates that those companies that produce the fastest rate of earnings growth generate the highest market returns.
 And that's where we are today.
-And that's what our Golden Eagle Strategy embodies.
+And that's what the Golden Eagle Strategy embodies.
 We invest in 25 of the world's fastest growing companies.

 The stock market is very different.
 One of the things that we do at Golden Eagle, we do a lot of data mining, and we have a lot of untold stories.
 And this is an untold story: historically the stock market returns 10% per year going all the way back to the University of Chicago studies, which started with the year 1926.
 But, the world changed for everybody in 1975.
 From 1926through 1975, corporate profits grew at a rate of 3.7%per year.
 And the stock market during that period, returned 9% annualized.
 We hit an inflection point in 1975, and that inflection point can be called technology.